Building

 First sketch · archived

 The first attempt.
-A phone interface with one simple question before you unlock: do you know what you want to do right now?
+A phone interface with one question before you unlock: do you know what you want to do right now?
+Most phone use falls into two categories — with a goal, or without one.
+Space was interested in that second category.

 "The world doesn't just need more mindfulness — it needs better defaults."